May 02, 2024

 Two approaches to negotiation

-The art of negotiation: the value of the product
+The art of negotiating: the value of the product

-For Westerners, these "peoples of the seas", explorers and traders, a negotiation is more human-oriented.
-It is an art that has its rules: partners appreciate each other, seduce each other, value each other, approach each other, distance themselves to create a relationship with subtlety, know-how and a lot of interpersonal skills.
+For Western peoples, these “sea peoples”, explorers and traders, negotiation is more human-oriented.
+It's an art that has its rules: partners appreciate each other, seduce each other, value each other, approach each other, move away to create a relationship with subtlety, know-how and a lot of interpersonal skills.

-The result of the negotiation for them is based more on the history woven together and on the bonds forged over time between the partners than on obtaining the lowest price.
+The result of the negotiation for them is based more on the history woven together and on the links forged over time between the partners than on obtaining the cheapest price.

-Going through ups and downs, through disagreements, the partners must show great emotional intelligence and an ability to bounce back, to not give up, to never take everything for granted.
+Going through ups and downs, through disagreements, partners must demonstrate great emotional intelligence and an ability to bounce back, to not give up, to never take everything for granted.
 For them, a negotiation is never definitively closed.

-Their strength lies in their long-term tenacity and in a fine knowledge of the surprising facets of human nature.
+Their strength lies in long-term tenacity and a keen understanding of the surprising facets of human nature.

-Moreover, the majority of books that propose negotiation techniques come from the West and speak to Westerners.
+Furthermore, the majority of books that offer negotiation techniques come from the West and speak to Westerners.

-In Central Europe and among the "land peoples", negotiation is more product-oriented.
-What counts for them is "the land", the price of the raw material, the price that is as close as possible to the trader's added value, the cost price.
+In Central Europe and among the “peoples of the land”, negotiation is more oriented towards the product.
+What matters to them is “dry land”, the price of the raw material, the fair price of the merchant's added value, the cost price.

-When negotiating with them, you have to be precise about the figures, conclude quickly and have a clear discourse in order to generate a real love affair and to arouse their confidence.
-Otherwise, they could quickly drop the commercial relationship without any follow-up and without regret.
+When negotiating with them, you have to know how to be precise with the figures, conclude quickly and have a clear message in order to generate real love and arouse their trust.
+Otherwise, they could quickly abandon the business relationship without follow-up and without regret.

-If, for example, they get a much lower price after negotiating, they may think that there has been deception from the beginning.
-It is better to give them the right price right away, without varying it and without trying to create a story.
+If, for example, they get a much lower price after negotiating, they may think there was deception from the start.
+It is better to give them the right price straight away, without varying it and without trying to create a story.

-The human energy invested in a negotiation is an important cost for them, so they have a preference for efficiency, precision, intuition and the heart.
-They will perpetuate commercial partnerships that do not tire them unnecessarily by the lack of quick results.
+The human energy invested in a negotiation is a significant cost for them, so they have a preference for efficiency, precision, intuition and love at first sight.
+They will perpetuate commercial partnerships which do not tire them unnecessarily by the lack of rapid results.

-Their strength lies in their ability to move forward quickly and in their "reality principle" taking into account the demands of the real world and the material consequences of their actions.
+Their strength lies in their ability to move forward quickly and in their "reality principle" taking into account the demands of the real world and the material consequences of each person's actions.

 The complementarity of the two approaches

-The analysis of the differences between "Europeans of the seas and lands" in terms of negotiation cultures sheds light on their priorities, misunderstandings, and sometimes conflicts, including political ones.
+The analysis of the differences between "Europeans of the seas and the lands" in terms of negotiation cultures sheds light on their priorities, misunderstandings, sometimes on their conflicts, including political ones.

-For the moment, the parties are convinced that they are the only ones who are right against each other and see the qualities of the others rather as defects.
+For the moment, the parties are convinced that they are only right against each other and see the qualities of the others more as faults.

-The intercultural viewpoint proposes a modification of this negative perspective so that the difference can be seen as an additional richness, as a complementarity to be integrated.
+The intercultural perspective precisely proposes a modification of this negative perspective so that difference can be seen as an additional richness, as a complementarity to be integrated.

-The concertation of differences in negotiation styles would lead Europeans to create a synergistic effect that would be beneficial both economically and from the point of view of building a European identity.
+The concertation of differences in terms of negotiation styles would lead Europeans to create a winning synergistic effect both economically and from the point of view of the construction of European identity.

-The relationship to money: focus on Central Europe
+The relationship with money: focus on Central Europe

 Negotiation is linked to the relationship with money.
-Traditionally, in Central Europe, money is something immutable that is accumulated or capitalized on in real estate without any particular attempt to make it bear fruit.
+Traditionally, in Central Europe, money is something immutable that we accumulate or capitalize on in real estate without particularly trying to make it grow.

 Ambivalence towards money

 Today, things have changed.
-The people of Central Europe travel and have tasted liberalism.
-Some of them have quickly understood the dynamics of money, while others pursue the logic of accumulation.
-Therefore, there are two attitudes towards money:
+Central Europeans travel and have tasted liberalism.
+Some quickly understood the dynamics of money and others pursue the logic of accumulation.
+We also find two attitudes towards money among them:

-• A more discreet attitude among the Poles, Czechs, Slovaks, Hungarians and Slovenes;
+• A more discreet attitude among Poles, Czechs, Slovaks, Hungarians, Slovenes;

-• A slightly more conspicuous attitude among Romanians, Ukrainians and Russians.
+• A slightly more conspicuous attitude among the Romanians, the Ukrainians, the Russians.

-Here is an anecdote that illustrates the logic of accumulation and the relationship to money of the people of Central Europe.
+Here is an anecdote which illustrates the logic of accumulation and the relationship to money of people in Central Europe.

-A man, seeing bricks at a surprisingly low price, buys enough to build a house and piles them up in his garden, where they remain for years.
-When asked what he was going to do with them, he replied that he was not going to build a house but would sell them one day.
+A man, seeing bricks at a surprisingly low price, bought enough to build a house and stacked them in his garden where they remained for years.
+When asked what he is going to do with them, he replies that he is not going to build a house but that he is going to sell them one day.
 He only bought them because they were cheap!

-Another ambivalence about money emerges: selling is painful for them because it requires communication and relational subtleties that bore them, but there are excellent buyers who get very low prices.
+What emerges is another ambivalence towards money: selling is painful for them because it requires communication and relational subtleties which bore them.
+However, there are skilled buyers within this group who manage to obtain goods at very low prices.

 Opposition or complementarity?

-Because of its history and geography, each part of Europe has developed a different relationship to money and skills.
-Europeans are not so easily interchangeable, but they are formidably complementary.
-Nevertheless, there is a lack of understanding between them that must be overcome if political Europe is to succeed.
+Due to its history and geography, each part of Europe has developed a relationship with money and different skills.
+Europeans are not so easily interchangeable, but they are wonderfully complementary.
+There is nevertheless a lack of understanding between them which must be resolved if political Europe is to succeed.

-The inhabitants of Central Europe were few in number, without money, without commercial know-how, and they survived for millennia on their land.
-Today they are trying to learn to trade and exchange, but only up to a certain limit and certainly not at the cost of their inner life or their identity.
+The inhabitants of Central Europe were few in number, without money, without commercial know-how and they survived for millennia thanks to their land.
+Today they are trying to learn to trade and exchange, but only to a certain limit and certainly not at the cost of their inner life or their identity.

-For them, the meaning of life is not to run the economy.
-They live to preserve life, the body, the home, the nation, nature, the planet, peace, not only individual but also collective freedoms.
+For them, the meaning of life is not to keep the economy running.
+They live to preserve life, the body, the house, the nation, nature, the planet, peace, not only individual but also collective freedoms.

-On the other hand, Westerners think that the people of Central Europe are narrow-minded and do not think big, that this survival reflex is a reaction of the extreme right.
+On the other hand, Westerners think that the people of Central Europe are narrow-minded and don't see the big picture, that this survival reflex is a far-right reaction for them.

-If the Europe of the seas knows how to turn money around and produce wealth, the Europe of identity knows how to preserve it with its instinct for conservation and survival.
-Isn't there an opportunity to bring synergies into play rather than to set one against the other?
+If the Europe of the seas knows how to turn money and produce wealth, the Europe of identity knows how to preserve it with its instinct of conservation and survival.
+Isn't there an opportunity to bring into play synergies rather than pitting one against the other?

-In Polish, Hungarian, Czech, Slovak, Slovenian, Serbian and Croatian villages, people have organized themselves throughout the centuries to collect waste and plastics in rivers, lakes and forests without the help of the States.
+In Polish, Hungarian, Czech, Slovak, Slovene, Serbian and Croatian villages, people have organized themselves over the centuries to collect waste and plastics from rivers, lakes and forests without help from states.

-There is in them a reflex to preserve the biosphere.
-The protection of nature is an interesting example and we could find many others, to bring complementarities into play and build a European synergy.
+There is a reflex to preserve the biosphere in these communities.
+Nature protection is an interesting example and we could find many others, to make use of complementarities and build European synergy.

 Akteos website uses cookies to offer you a personalized browsing experience.